Ryckie/Ryckie.github.io/README.md

 - `!info [page]` - Prints a list of info pages.
 - `%apply` - Start a member application in DM.
 (Make sure you have dm's enabled in privacy settings for this server).
 - `!ping` - Returns the bot response time.
 - `!levels` - Get a link to the leaderboard.
-You can  `!rank <optional user>` - Get the rank of anyone in the server.
+You can also che `!rank <optional user>` - Get the rank of anyone in the server.

 ### Members only
 - `!announce [message]` -  Send an announcement message to the *#announcements channel*